Taniyah-L-Jackson/cra-sweet-sailings/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Description:
-This is an ecommerce website that features a mock company called Sweet Sailings.
+  An ecommerce website that features a mock company called Sweet Sailings.

   The project features:
     -React Page Routing
     -A functional cart and checkout page
     -A REST API that displays a list of items sold, also includes a single item display page -Form pages that store user data in a database

   This project will need xxamp in order to run.
   The database is available in the nodefiles for reference

 ## Available Scripts